keboola/connection-docs/components/applications/index.md

 and as such can be completely created by 3rd party developers.
 You can even create your own application.
-Applications can be created either for a particular end-user, or they may be offered to all Keboola Connection customers; in that case they have to be registered in Keboola Connection [Developer Portal](https://components.keboola.com/).
+Applications can be created either for a particular end-user, or they may be offered to all Keboola customers; in that case they have to be registered in Keboola [Developer Portal](https://components.keboola.com/).

 Applications may

 - vary in terms and conditions.
 - be billed extra; some are for free.
-- send your data to 3rd party services outside of Keboola Connection.
+- send your data to 3rd party services outside of Keboola.
 - extract data from outside sources.
 - be created by you, Keboola, or third parties.
 - have support provided by their author.

-The following screenshot shows some of many Keboola Connection applications (created by both, Keboola and 3rd parties):
+The following screenshot shows some of many Keboola applications (created by both, Keboola and 3rd parties):

 {: .image-popup}
 ![Keboola and 3rd parties Applications in KBC](/components/applications/applications.png)